JangDongMin-Mouhajii/JangDongMin-Mouhajii/README.md

 <div align="center">

- 🔭 I am currently working as a branding designer at a food franchise company
+ 🔭 I am currently working as a branding designer at a Food Franchise Company

  🧑🏻‍💻 I am studying and working on projects to transition into a developer role